Living in the middle of the storms, we seek the shelter.

 No!
 When you lose something, you look in the last place you were.
 You don’t go looking all over the place, where you even weren’t.

 When the quest for peace begins from inside of us, why are we looking towards people who have maybe written this book, and this book, and this book, and this book, and this book.
-Why aren’t we starting from ourselves and finding that one person who says, “Peace beings with you”?
+Why aren’t we starting from ourselves and finding that one person who says, “Peace begins with you”?

 But if you start searching for something that you have not lost, this is going to create very big problems, because you are actually searching.
 And you are sincere.
 And you are looking, and you are looking, and you are looking, and you are not finding.